Fireblade/McSubmit-bot/README.md

 # McSubmit-bot
 McSubmit bot is a twitch bot that only does one thing.
 Handle Submissions for streamers that do viewer levels for the Wii U game, Super mario maker.
 McSubmit bot uses TwitchAI by harha as a base for the twitch bot foundation and can be found at https://github.com/Harha/TwitchAI
+Latest download found here: https://github.com/Fireblade/McSubmit-bot/releases/latest

 # Features
 * !submit allows viewers to submit their own levels to be played by the streamer.